Rules

 Group Checks

 When a Party faces a situation together, one Character makes the roll.
-For each other Character with a positive modifier, add 1 to the roll.
+For each additional Character with a positive modifier, add 1 to the roll.
 For each Character with a negative modifier, subtract 1.

 Opposed Skill Checks